 Thus I was thoroughly occupied, on the one hand by the peasants, on the other by the workers-both groups demanding my assistance.
 Among the workers some, however, were more au fait than I with industrial matters, which was a source of great pleasure to me.
 I agreed to lead the strike, hoping, during this time, to recruit these like-minded comrades into our group.
-One of them, V. Antonov, was an SR., but the others belonged to no party; among the latter the two most energetic were Sereguin and Mironov.
+One of them, V. different one.
+Nonetheless, the anarchists are always with us, in thought at least! (applause and shouts rang out of 'Long live anarchy!
+Long life to our friends!').